GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 }
 ```

-As seen above `name` is always camelCase, which helps us differentiate between `type` and `name`.
-With the presences of `entryComponent`, during Simualato's planning step, it will auto create this component, adding it into the expected state with the provided name, and provided state.
+As seen above, `name` is always camelCase, which helps us differentiate between `type` and `name`.
+With the presence of the `entryComponent` property, Simualato will automatically create this component at the start of the planning step, adding it into the expected state with the provided name, and provided state.
 This will be the base of all planning for test generation for our test site components.

 Lastly, we need to create the `actions` property.
-Unlike the first component, there will be an action for our entry component, that action being the actual navigation to the the test site.
+Unlike the first component, there will be an action for our entry component.
+That action being the actual navigation to the the test site.
 The actions property must be a function that returns an object.
 The object contains key value pairs with each key being an action name, and the value an object with 4 main properties, `preconditions`, `perform`, `effects`, and `parameters`.
-Both `parameters` and `preconditions` are optional parts of the actions, however `preconditions` will be in almost every component besides your entry component.
+Both `parameters` and `preconditions` are optional parts of an action, however `preconditions` will be in almost every component besides your entry component.

-Since we are not relying on any part of our system to be in a certain state to navigate there, we can simply just not add `preconditions` to our action.
+Since we are not relying on any part of our system to be in a certain state to navigate there, we can simply omit `preconditions` to our action.

-`perform` is where we will tell the selenium driver how to perform our action, and actually does the interaction on the web page.
-Currently Simulato only supports base javascript selenium, whos documentation can be found [here](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).
-Both driver, and By are provided globally via Simulato, and are used when constructing the perform block.
-Selenium uses promises to handle the synchronous nature of perform driver actions to the webpage, which can all be read about inside its documentation.
-However, as promises are not used in Simulato, a callback is provided by Simulato, into to the perform block, this must be called inside the perform block to tell Simulato this step is complete.
-When using selenium driver the most common actions we have found used are `findElement()`, `click()`, `sendKeys()`, and `then()`.
-We use `then()` as the final call the the selenium promise chain to convert from promise to our Simulato callback scheme.
-In the world of promises they can resolve differently, either success or reject.
+`perform` where we will tell the Selenium driver how to perform our action and actually interact with the web page.
+Currently, Simulato only supports base JavaScript Selenium, the documentation can be found [here](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).
+Both `driver`, `until`, and `By` are provided globally via Simulato, and are used when constructing the perform block.
+Selenium uses promises to handle the synchronous nature of `driver` actions to the webpage, which can be read about inside its documentation.
+However, as promises are not used in Simulato, a callback is provided  into to the perform block.
+This must be called inside the perform block to tell Simulato this step is complete.
+When using the Selenium driver the most common actions we have found used are `findElement()`, `click()`, and `sendKeys()`.
+We use the common `then()` function all promises have as the final call in the Selenium promise chain to convert from promises to Simulato's callback scheme.
+In the world of promises they either resolve (success) or reject (fail).
 The first callback in `.then(callback, callback)` is called if the promise throws no errors, and is considered a success, while the second is called if an error is thrown.
-For converting it back to Simulato's callback scheme, we want to call the callback for either a promise success, or promise reject, which is why we pass callback in twice.
+For converting it back to Simulato's callback scheme, we want to call the callback for either a resolve or a reject which is why we pass the callback in twice.

 For `NavigateToPresto` we want our action to use one of the more uncommon driver actions `get()`.
 This tells Selenium to open up a browser, and navigate to the url provided.
-As with all perform blocks we need to to tell Simulato when the perform block is finished, which we do by calling the callback provided by Simulato in the perform function.
+As with all perform blocks, we need to to tell Simulato when the perform block is finished.
+We do this by calling the callback provided by Simulato in the perform function.

 ```
 'use strict'